squadiie/Nixos-Squad-boilerplate/README.md

 server: clones/updates SquadJS + third-party plugins at service start, generates `config.json` from Nix options, reads game logs directly from the instance's persist dir, and talks RCON over loopback.

-## Gotchas this repo already fixes

-Learned the hard way so you don't have to:

-1. **Symlinked server binary = config silently ignored.** Unreal resolves its project directory from the binary's *real* path (`/proc/self/exe`).
-   A symlinked `SquadGameServer` makes the engine read `ServerConfig` from the shared install (i.e. defaults: no RCON, default map, **no server browser advertising**).
-The farm materializes the binary as a hardlink.
-2. **The in-game browser pings the beacon port — UDP *and TCP*.** Most guides open UDP only; the server then never lists.
-Full wiki port matrix is applied per instance.
-3. **`Motd.cfg` is case-sensitive on Linux** (`MOTD.cfg` is ignored).
-Both spellings are written.
-4. **SteamCMD times out on multi-GB Workshop items** by design; downloads resume, so the module retries each item up to 15× and verifies success.
-5. **SteamCMD sometimes caches stale workshop state.** If a mod update doesn't take: `rm .../steamapps/workshop/appworkshop_393380.acf` and re-run `squad-fleet-update`.
-6. **Mod updates mismatch-kick updated clients** until the server updates — hence the nightly timer, plus `systemctl start squad-fleet-update` for mid-day emergencies.

 ## Map voting with modded layers